 Established in 1957.
 Incorporated by Royal Charter in 1984.

-Sector: IT

-★ About: BCS, The Chartered Institute for IT, is a trusted, powerful and positive reference point for the IT sector within wider society.
+Sector: |T| About: BCS, The Chartered Institute for IT, is a trusted, powerful and positive reference point for the IT sector within wider society.
 The Institute is committed to making IT good for society by giving IT professionals a voice on the important issues and empowering them to drive a positive change in the industry.
 We do this by promoting excellence, leadership and communities.

-Members: Members include: IT practitioners; businesses; academics: and students.

-Approximate number of members: 75,000

-O Licensed to award: I Eng C Eng

-Registered members: 170 5,293

-Grades of Membership: Student; Associate (AMBCS); Professional (MBCS); Fellow (FBCS).
+Members: Members include: IT practitioners; businesses; academics; and students.
+Approximate number of members: 75,000 C M Licensed to award: lEng CEng Registered members: 166 5,082 Grades of Membership: Student; Associate (AMBCS); Professional (MBCS); Fellow (FBCS); Professional Standards Chartered IT Professional (CITP); Professional Registration for IT Technicians.
 Specialist interest groups: Over 50 specialist groups.

-Member Benefits

-Structure: 45 UK and international branches.
+Member benefits \prec Structure: 45 UK and international branches.
+Contact details:

-Institute Group Chief Executive: Paul Fletcher FBCS First Floor, Block D, North Star House, North Star Avenue, Swindon SN2 1FA +44 (0)1793 417 424 customerservice@hq.bcs.org.uk www.bcs.org Companies House No: RC000724 Registered Charity number: 292786 British Institute of Non-Destructive Testing (BINDT) First established in 1954 as Society of Non-Destructive Testing Incorporated in 1969.
-Sector: Non-destructive testing and condition monitoring ★ About: BINDT is the professional institute for all those engaged in non-destructive testing (NDT) and condition monitoring.
+Institute Group Chief Executive: Paul Fletcher FBCS First Floor, Block D, North Star House, North Star Avenue, Swindon SN2 1FA +44 (0)1793 417 424 custsupport@bcs.uk www.bcs.org Companies House No: RC000724 Registered Charity number: 292786

+British Institute of Non-Destructive Testing (BINDT) First established in 1954 as Society of Non-Destructive Testing Incorporated in 1969.
+Sector: Non-destructive testing and condition monitoring About: BINDT is the professional institute for all those engaged in non-destructive testing (NDT) and condition monitoring.
 It is concerned with the education, training and professional development of people and the advancement of the science and practice of the field of NDT.
 There are many different forms of NDT, but the principle methods are: radiography; ultrasonic; eddy current; leak testing; acoustic emission; liquid penetrant; and magnetic particle.
 NDT is applied to all engineering materials and products, including metallic, plastic and composite materials in the cast, fabricated and wrought conditions.
-Mission: To promote the advancement of the science and practice of non-destructive testing, condition monitoring, diagnostic engineering and all other associated materials and quality testing disciplines.
-Members: Members are those who work in or have an interest in NDT, condition monitoring, diagnostic engineering, or materials and quality testing in general.
-Approximate number of members: 1,700 Ç Licensed to award: Eng Tech I Eng C Eng Registered members: 373 210 113 Grades of Membership: Corporate; Affiliate; Associate Member (AMInstNDT); Member (MInstNDT); Fellow (FInstNDT).
-Specialist interest groups: Numerous, including sectorspecific groups such as 'aerospace' and 'trade' (supply chain) and technical discipline-specific groups, for example: thermography; vibration analysis; guided wave testing; and air tightness testing.
-Member Benefits ✓ Structure: Nine branches in the UK; one branch in North America.
+Mission: To promote the advancement of the science and practice of NDT, condition monitoring, diagnostic engineering and all other associated materials and quality testing disciplines.
+Members: Members are those who work in or have an interest in NDT; condition monitoring; diagnostic engineering; or materials; and quality testing in general.
+Approximate number of members: 1,700 P Licensed to award: lEng CEng Registered members: 349 201 119 Grades of Membership: Corporate; Affiliate; Associate Member (AMInstNDT); Member (MInstNDT); Fellow (FInstNDT).
+Specialist interest groups: Numerous, including sectorspecific groups such as 'aerospace' and 'trade' (supply chain) and technical discipline-specific groups, for example: thermography; vibration analysis; and guided wave testing.
+Member benefits Structure: Nine branches in the UK; one branch in North America.
 Contact details: